FHA Loans

 Closing

 Sign final paperwork, pay closing costs, and receive the keys to your new home.
-FHA loans require payment of an upfront mortgage insurance premium at closing.
+FHA loans require payment of an upfront mortgage insurance premium, which can be financed into the loan at closing.

 Frequently Asked Questions